ShubhiJain67/learning/AWS/SQS.md

 - `DelaySeconds = Default (0 sec) Max (15 min)`

+> You can add metadata tags that identify a queue's purpose, owner, or environment

+### IMP Metrics
+- ApproximateNumberOfMessages
+- ApproximateNumberOfMessagesDelayed
+- ApproximateNumberOfMessagesNotVisible
+- ApproximateNumberOfMessagesVisible

 ## Topics to write about
 1. ~~Short Polling~~
 2. ~~Long Polling~~